Modern Day Slavery

 Contracts with direct and indirect suppliers will include clauses on the Modern Slavery Act and risk factors.
 Zero tolerance for modern slavery and respect for human rights will be built into our procurement processes, supplier contracts and also represented in dialogue with sub-contractors, customers and other business partners.

+Whistleblowing Policy – Lincat encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, Lincat.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The Public Interest Disclosure (Whistleblowing) Policy is designed to make it easy for workers to make disclosures, without fear of retribution.
+The Whistleblowing Procedure is designed to make it easy for workers to make disclosures, without fear of retribution.

 Recruitment / Agency workers’ Policy